CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

     /search              (allows the user to search for other users.
 From the search results, they can follow/unfollow users and see their current relationship to them)
     /notifications       (displays the user's notification of requests and a list of other users that they follow or are friends with)
+    /verify              (accessible only to superusers; allows the admin to verify/delete unverified users, or delete existing users)

+## AJAX

+### Fetch Paths:

+    /verifyuser         (Sets verified to True for the user specificied in the body of the request which will allow that user to log in and use the site)
+    /deleteuser         (deletes the user specificied in the body of the request) /rejectrequest      (sets the rejected value of a friendrequest  specificied in the body of the request to True so it doesn't show as a new/pending request)
+    /friendrequest      (creates a follow object to the user specificied in the body of the request and sends them a friend request)
+    /unfollow           (unfollows the user specificied in the body of the request) /deletepost         (deletes the post specificed in the body of the request)

 ## Testing

 There is a script for running tests.
 The tests require selenium, which should be installed when you run `pip install -r requirements.txt` from the root directory of the project.
 Next, you need Firefox installed on your machine.
 Lastly, you need gecko installed on your machine, which can be done on a Mac by running `brew install gecko`.
 Then, ensure the test script is executable or run `chmod +x runtests.sh` to make it executable.
 Now, run `./runtests.sh` to run the tests!
 There are basic tests for the models and views as well as integration tests for all the major functionality.
 The tests should take approximately 4 minutes to run, so please be patient.